nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 If you are not using GitHub, you can create a similar workflow for your Git host.
 Feel free, to open a pull request to add an example for your Git host.

+In case you are interested in triggering Codemagic builds with labels, you can upvote the [feature request](https://github.com/orgs/codemagic-ci-cd/discussions/2080).

 ## Monorepos

-In case you are using a monorepo, you might have the situation that multiple apps are built in the same pull request.
+If you are using a monorepo, you might encounter situations where multiple apps are built in the same pull request.
 In this case, you can use the `--app_name` option to post multiple comments in the same pull request.

 ```yaml
 workflows: